ACRLab/snazzy/paper/paper.md

 Results can be visualized and curated in a graphical user interface (GUI) implemented in `PyQt6` \autoref{fig:fig4}.
 During curation, researchers can modify data analysis parameters, which are persisted in a JSON configuration file and utilized by the core analysis code across different machines and users.
-Finally, a large number of different metrics derived from ∆F/F, CNS length, and peaks can be visualized and plotted using the GUI.
+Finally, a large number of different metrics and representations derived from ∆F/F, CNS length, and peaks can be visualized and plotted using the GUI.
+These include SNA onset, burst duration and spectrograms, among others.

 ![GUI for data validation, curation, visualization and plotting.
 Initial GUI screen.